moebiussurfing/ofxPresetsManager/README.md

 An **openFrameworks** add-on to handle presets of `ofParameter`'s nested into single or multiple `ofParameterGroup` containers.

-Also powered with a nice GUI, many Helpers and a complete user workflow.
+Also powered with a nice GUI, many Helpers, and a complete user workflow.

 **NOTE**
-_If you don't need multiple and independent and linkeable groups,_
+_If you don't need multiple and independent and linkable groups,_
 _then I recommend to use my simpler add-on [ofxSurfingPresets](https://github.com/moebiussurfing/ofxSurfingPresets)._

 #### 1_Basic (only one group)